gsgxnet/ExData_Plotting1/README.md

 rather than reading in the entire dataset and subsetting to those dates.

+- this has been done by using egrep to filter the data file to header and relevant rows.
+For details see the comments in the R scripts

 * You may find it useful to convert the Date and Time variables to Date/Time classes in R using the `strptime()` and `as.Date()` functions.